ibrunotome/docker-laravel-appengine/README.md

 https://github.com/swooletw/laravel-swoole

 After that, you have published the package configs and set the port on `swoole_http.php` file to match with the port that you are listening on your upstream of `nginx.conf` file (the current port is `9000`), and set start the server on `supervisord.conf`, you just need to start your server and the nginx acts as a reverse proxy to your swoole server.

 #### hhxsv5/laravel-s

 If you want to put your hands in many of the truly skills of the swoole (goroutines, asyncronous tasks/events, millisecond cron jobs), you can install the following package.

 https://github.com/hhxsv5/laravel-s

 ## FPM

-If you wanna to use php-fpm instead of swoole extension (seriously, WHY?), then remove it from `php.ini` and `supervisord.conf`, uncomment the program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile` or call the gcr.io/google-appengine/php72:latest directly from the docker-compose.yml file.
+If you wanna use php-fpm instead of swoole extension (seriously, WHY?), then remove swoole extension from `php.ini` and the program from `supervisord.conf`, uncomment the swoole program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile`.

 ## Example of repo using this container

 https://github.com/ibrunotome/laravel-api-templates

-The above package use the hhxsv5/laravel-s package.
+The above repo use the hhxsv5/laravel-s package.
 Just choose one of the architectures (default delivered by Laravel, or a structure inspired in DDD), and run `docker-compose up`.
 It's up and running :)

 ## F.A.Q